Corporate tax: Distribution of earnings

 The company law of some jurisdictions prevents corporations from distributing amounts to shareholders except as distribution of earnings.
 Such earnings may be determined under company law principles or tax principles.
 In such jurisdictions, exceptions are usually provided with respect to distribution of shares of the company, for winding up, and in limited other situations.

 Other jurisdictions treat distributions as distributions of earnings taxable to shareholders if earnings are available to be distributed, but do not prohibit distributions in excess of earnings.
 For example, under the United States system each corporation must maintain a calculation of its earnings and profits (a tax concept similar to retained earnings).
 A distribution to a shareholder is considered to be from earnings and profits to the extent thereof unless an exception applies.
-Note that the United States provides reduced tax on dividend income of both corporations and individuals.
+The United States provides reduced tax on dividend income of both corporations and individuals.

 Other jurisdictions provide corporations a means of designating, within limits, whether a distribution is a distribution of earnings taxable to the shareholder or a return of capital.